Where: Online

 There will be eight monthly sessions divided into four weekly parts, running as follows:

 You’ll be given a free one-year digital subscription to Granta magazine, as well as access to curated extracts from Granta’s award-winning books, and the magazine, podcast and video archive.
-Throughout the course there is regular, monthly insight from Sarah Moss, guest authors and Granta staff through live and pre-recorded Zoom calls.
+Throughout the course there is regular, monthly insight from Sarah Moss, guest authors, your course tutor and Granta staff through live and pre-recorded Zoom calls.

 You’ll finish the course with at least 20-30,000 words of your novel, greater proficiency and confidence in yourself as a writer and editor, plus a new approach to your writing practice that makes you a more self-reliant and original novelist with finishing power beyond this project.